Achievable logoAchievable logo

 Scheduled personal property

-This endorsement lets the insured list (schedule) individual items that have a higher value than the basic policy limits allow.
+This endorsement allows an insured to individually list (schedule) items that have a higher value than what the basic policy covers.
 Items commonly covered under this endorsement include:

 • Jewelry